Mantyi-Studio/funlutab/docs_2.1.1.md

 Deletes elements with the specified keys from `table`
 ### Params:
 1. table: table - table for excluding values
-2. ...: any - indexes of values to be excluded
+2. ...: any - keys of values to be excluded

 ## get
 Returns a new table containing the values with the specified keys from `table`